 Additionally, we apply and improve optical polarization resolved fluorescence microscopy imaging techniques, in particular, two-dimensional polarisation imaging (2D POLIM), developed in the group of Ivan Scheblykin in Lund, for structure determination ex vivo in biological tissue and biotechnical materials in the range from mm to nm.

-A further scientific topic is the characterisation and improvement of chips with implanted pattern of near surface charges.
+A further scientific topic is the characterization and improvement of chips with implanted pattern of near surface charges.
 Preliminary investigation of such PolCarrTM-Chips demonstrated stable adsorption of DEAE-DEXTRAN(+) at the implanted region.
 This opens up a large variety of promising possibilities for specific adsorption of biological species.
-In particular, it allows for characterisation of biological matter directly adsorbed from solution without the necessity of drying the sample.
+In particular, it allows for characterization of biological matter directly adsorbed from solution without the necessity of drying the sample.

 Gained interest?
 Our group is developing and we are looking forward to further collaborations.
 In particular, we welcome students for Bachelor and Master projects.